Key Realty School Catalog of Policies and Procedures –

 14.4.
 Repeating a course

 14.4.1.
 The Pre-Licensing classroom only course and Post Licensing course may be repeated during the next course offering at no extra charge.
 The student must notify the administration office of their intention to repeat the course prior to being re-enrolled in the course.
 New students are given priority placement for seating when class size is limited.
 Students repeating any course must surrender their space in the class, only if the class is full.

 14.4.2.
 The Property Management Course may be repeated during the next course offering at no extra charge.
 The student must notify the administration office of their intention to repeat the course prior to being re-enrolled in the course.
 New students are given priority placement for seating when class size is limited.
 Students repeating any course must surrender their space in the class, only if the class is full.

 14.4.3.
 The Structural Inspection Course may be repeated during the next course offering at no extra charge.
 The student must notify the administration office of their intention to repeat the course prior to being re-enrolled in the course.
 New students are given priority placement for seating when class size is limited.
 Students repeating any course must surrender their space in the class, only if the class is full.

 14.4.4.
-The Appraisal Course may be repeated during the next course offering at no extra charge.
+Should the appraisal course be taken through live classroom instruction, the Appraisal Course may be repeated during the next course offering at no extra charge.
 The student must notify the administration office of their intention to repeat the course prior to being re-enrolled in the course.
 New students are given priority placement for seating when class size is limited.
 Students repeating any course must surrender their space in the class, only if the class is full.